 Free PDF download of Graphic Chapbook #1 (a book of screenshots--no live links) from https://www.academia.edu/4324144/Graphic_Chapbook_1_Poems_and_Images

-My poems have appeared in Central Park, Confrontation, transom, The Antigonish Review, Berkeley Poets Cooperative, Poem, The Literary Review, Midstream, Hayotzer, Muse Apprentice Guild, Cabaret Voltage Online, Mantis, The Orange Room Review, blossombones, Angelic Dynamo, ditch, Gloom Cupboard, DuPage Arts Life, erbacce, Counterexample Poetics, The Balloon, In the Red, The Centrifugal Eye, Rio Grande Review, Up the Staircase, New Aesthetic, DIAGRAM, Arsenic Lobster, PANK, Pif Magazine, Magma, Poetry International, Like Birds Lit, Ramshackle Review, BLIP, LITSNACK, Blue Fifth Review, THIS Literary Magazine, Used Furniture Review, Everyday Genius, Novembre, blue five notebook, Whale Sound, Istanbul Literary Review, Negative Suck, Thunderclap!, Metazen, Right Hand Pointing, Now Culture, Atticus Review, A-Minor, fwriction: review, Prick of the Spindle, THRUSH, Camroc Press Review, The Del Sol Review, Exact Change Only, OF ZOOS, Wilderness House Literary Review, Pure Slush, rIgor mort.US, Mad Hatters' Review, Otoliths, Moria, Short Fast and Deadly, Lost in Thought, Literary Orphans, Scissors & Spackle, The Olentangy Review, After Hours, Connotation Press, Jewish Journal, RHINO, Treehouse, CC&D, Word Swell (LucidPlay), jmww, PoetsArtists, The Montucky Review, Chicago Literati, Staxtes, Ivory Tower, Truck, AwkWord Paper Cut, The Poetry Storehouse, festival/writer, MadHat Annual, OVS, Skidrow Penthouse, The Brown Boat, Contrary, Altered Scale, The Miscreant, The Zen Space, One Sentence Poems, The Poetry Super Highway, Uno Kudo, Hermeneutic Chaos Literary Journal, Sententia, Gargoyle, Eunoia Review, Dirty Chai, Extract(s), The Linnet's Wings, Good Men Project, Pirene's Fountain, Ygdrasil, Crack the Spine, Caravel, E·ratio, Autumn Sky Poetry, Red Fez, Full of Crow, Aeolian Harp (Vol 1), This is Poetry: The Midwest Poets, Ars Moriendi, Iodine Poetry Journal, Mipoesias, First Literary Review-East, Corium, The MockingHeart Review, Alephi, Humanities Opposition Writers League (HOWL), The Peacock Journal, and FRiGG.
-Work forthcoming in Home Planet News Online, Packingtown Review, Many Mountains Moving, Twenty20 Journal, and Fulcrum.
+My poems have appeared in Central Park, Confrontation, transom, The Antigonish Review, Berkeley Poets Cooperative, Poem, The Literary Review, Midstream, Hayotzer, Muse Apprentice Guild, Cabaret Voltage Online, Mantis, The Orange Room Review, blossombones, Angelic Dynamo, ditch, Gloom Cupboard, DuPage Arts Life, erbacce, Counterexample Poetics, The Balloon, In the Red, The Centrifugal Eye, Rio Grande Review, Up the Staircase, New Aesthetic, DIAGRAM, Arsenic Lobster, PANK, Pif Magazine, Magma, Poetry International, Like Birds Lit, Ramshackle Review, BLIP, LITSNACK, Blue Fifth Review, THIS Literary Magazine, Used Furniture Review, Everyday Genius, Novembre, blue five notebook, Whale Sound, Istanbul Literary Review, Negative Suck, Thunderclap!, Metazen, Right Hand Pointing, Now Culture, Atticus Review, A-Minor, fwriction: review, Prick of the Spindle, THRUSH, Camroc Press Review, The Del Sol Review, Exact Change Only, OF ZOOS, Wilderness House Literary Review, Pure Slush, rIgor mort.US, Mad Hatters' Review, Otoliths, Moria, Short Fast and Deadly, Lost in Thought, Literary Orphans, Scissors & Spackle, The Olentangy Review, After Hours, Connotation Press, Jewish Journal, RHINO, Treehouse, CC&D, Word Swell (LucidPlay), jmww, PoetsArtists, The Montucky Review, Chicago Literati, Staxtes, Ivory Tower, Truck, AwkWord Paper Cut, The Poetry Storehouse, festival/writer, MadHat Annual, OVS, Skidrow Penthouse, The Brown Boat, Contrary, Altered Scale, The Miscreant, The Zen Space, One Sentence Poems, The Poetry Super Highway, Uno Kudo, Hermeneutic Chaos Literary Journal, Sententia, Gargoyle, Eunoia Review, Dirty Chai, Extract(s), The Linnet's Wings, Good Men Project, Pirene's Fountain, Ygdrasil, Crack the Spine, Caravel, E·ratio, Autumn Sky Poetry, Red Fez, Full of Crow, Aeolian Harp (Vol 1), This is Poetry: The Midwest Poets, Ars Moriendi, Iodine Poetry Journal, Mipoesias, First Literary Review-East, Corium, The MockingHeart Review, Alephi, Humanities Opposition World League (HOWL), The Peacock Journal, and FRiGG.
+Work forthcoming in Home Planet News Online, Packingtown Review, Many Mountains Moving, Twenty20 Journal, Into the Void, and Fulcrum.

 I teach Introduction to Shakespeare online, Introduction to Film Study online, and Creative Writing online at Joliet Junior College.